coconutpalm/boot-boot/site-src/new-and-noteworthy.md

 Generally I follow a policy of releasing features whenever they are ready, not when a new major release is ready.
 This page records the features that have gone into each release.

+### 0.7.0

+* `nightlight` is no longer supported by default, which is technically a breaking change, hence the minor version bump.
+* `boot-serve` with Immutant no longer selects a default logger; you have to supply your own slf4j implementation.

 ### 0.6.5

 * `boot serve` now uses coconutpalm/boot-server